jasonsbarr/how-to-think-like-a-programmer/manuscript/02-simple-data.md

 You **can** use the same name as the variable, but you don't have to.

+#### The Difference Between Function Declarations and Expressions

+The biggest difference between creating a function with a function declaration and creating a variable you assign as a function expression is *hoisting*.
+Hoisting  means JavaScript makes it available before its declaration.
+Function declarations are hoisted to the top of their scope, so you can use them before they're actually defined.
+I don't recommend doing that, but nothing is stopping you if that's what you want to do.

+Variables are actually hoisted too, but when you use `let` to define a variable it doesn't actually have a value until it's declared.
+That's why there's a Temporal Dead Zone.
+The variable is hoisted, but since there's no value trying to use it throws an error.

+This is actually the most important difference between declaring variables with the new `let` keyword and the old `var` keyword. `var` variables are hoisted **and assigned the value `undefined` if they're not initialized**.
+That means you can reference them before they're assigned a value, which rarely works out well for anyone.
+Just use `let` instead so you get an error if you try to do that.

 #### Arrow Function Expressions

 An arrow function expression is so named because it has a "fat arrow" in it.
 It has the form `(parameters) => body`.